• Skip to primary navigation

 • All-purpose flour- Unbleached is what I use.

 • Whole wheat pastry flour- I always like to use a blend of all-purpose and whole wheat in my baking.
-Whole wheat for the health benefits, and the all-purpose to maintain the texture you are looking for.
+I love the texture and flavor of whole wheat flour, but my family prefers the blend of both.

 • Salt- Kosher salt is my brand of choice.
 You will use less than a teaspoon, but it is still really important to add it in.